AnyChart/docs.anychart.com/Basic_Charts_Types/OHLC_Chart.md

 ### Colorizing elements

 Let's demonstrate how to apply different colors to different data series.
+As far as this series has two types of points (with rising and falling values) it has two methods for adjusting series color.

-To apply the color to the exact series we need to set {api:anychart.color}**.color()**{api}.
-In the sample below we have 5 series with sample data and we'll color each series into different color.
-Here is the sample:
+To apply the color to the series we need to set {api:anychart.core.cartesian.series.OHLC#fallingStroke}**.fallingStroke()**{api} parameter to define color for all points with falling values and {api:anychart.core.cartesian.series.Candlestick#risingStroke}**.risingStroke()**{api} parameter to define color for all points with rising values:

 {sample}BCT\_OHLC\_Chart\_08{sample}